awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPC_VPN.md

 ## Pricing<a name="pricing"></a>

-For information about pricing, see [VPN pricing](https://aws.amazon.com/vpn/pricing/)\.
+For information about pricing, see [AWS VPN pricing](http://aws.amazon.com/vpn/pricing/)\.